 Introduction

-The first step in a rental investment project is to decide where to invest:
+The first step in a rental investment project is deciding where to invest:

 - Which is the most profitable region?